pfsense/docs/source/releases/2-1-1-new-features-and-changes.rst

    to unintentional edits to the wrong account.
 -  Add specific privilege for easyrule.
--  Return all stats when all or remote is selected on Traffic Graph and make the default query return “Local” traffic.
+-  Return all stats when all or remote is selected on Traffic Graph and make the default query return "Local" traffic.
 -  Update year, links for 2.1.1.

 Captive Portal